 There's plenty to do in Metro Detroit over this iconic holiday weekend celebration.
 In addition to multiple free fireworks displays, there are also festivals, parades, concerts, shows, picnics, and more.

-This loving homage to The King is on July 7 and 8 this year.
+This loving homage to The King is in July every year.
 From the first to the last act, Michigan ElvisFest is a true concert with spectacular performances by the best professional Elvis tribute artists in North America.
 The Chicago Tribune calls it "one of the best music festivals in the Midwest."

 Not only does it showcase artists in live musical performances and impersonations, it also serves as a venue for the average Joe to dress up and play The King for a day.
 The festival, held at Riverside Park in Ypsilanti's Historic Depot Town, also features food, drink, and classic cars.

 Buy tickets online or at the gate.

 Plymouth's Art in the Park has grown to rival Ann Arbor's, making it the second largest art festival in the state.
 Some 400 artists from around the U.S. offer paintings, sculpture, ceramics, jewelry, fiber, glass, woodwork, photography, folk art and much more at the festival.